speckly/SchoolManagement/README.md

 - The text file is not stored in a secure location, it can be deleted by an intruder.
 The intruder can also set a new password without authorization.
 - Any interrupts before ```encryption()``` is called might expose database information in plain text. (calling ```decryption()``` while in plain text will return the same plain text)

-# Chatbot - Chia Jia En
+# Chatbot - Person 2
 The chatbot will print out a menu that students can navigate to find their FAQ section The chatbot will answer the questions students have on programming based on keywords from their input
 ![chatbot](https://user-images.githubusercontent.com/60218942/125153978-1345a580-e18a-11eb-88ea-0fd67797416f.PNG)

-# Database - Thaddeus Hooi/Eleazar Chee
+# Database - Person3/4
 The database manages student information by creating, searching, amending and deleting

 #### This is how data is created (using the same set of data in a single run)